highlight/highlight/README.md

 ## Contributors

-### Recent Enhancements
+### Enhanced Log and Trace Filtering

-We are continuously improving highlight.io to provide you with the best monitoring experience.
-Our latest update significantly enhances log filtering, allowing you to apply precise filters based on custom record attributes.
-This powerful capability enables more granular control over your log analysis, making it easier to drill down into specific events and accelerate your debugging process.
+We've significantly improved our log and trace filtering capabilities, allowing you to apply granular filters based on record attributes.
+This enhancement provides a more powerful and flexible way to pinpoint specific logs and traces, making debugging and analysis faster and more intuitive.
+Now, you can easily filter your data using custom attributes, just like you would with standard log fields, giving you unparalleled control over your observability data.

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->